Ciaanh/XPChronicle/ui/xpbars/ARCHITECTURE_V2.md

 ---

+## ⚠️ IMPORTANT NOTE: Animation System Removed

+**The animation system (AnimationMixin) has been completely removed from V2** to preserve a smooth, feature-complete implementation during the style migration from V1.

+**What this means:**
+- All references to `animation` config in this document are **deprecated**
+- No smooth value transitions, flash effects, or level-up animations in V2
+- The StatusBar updates are **instant** (no smoothing)
+- This ensures stability and predictability during migration
+- V1 styles retain their full animation capabilities

+**If you see animation-related config or code in this document, ignore it.** The V2 implementation is intentionally simplified to focus on core layout and rendering functionality.

+---

 ## Introduction

 Welcome to the XPBarEnhanced V2 architecture!
 This document explains how to create custom XP bar styles using the new mixin-based composition system.